 SREs have been compared to operations groups, system admins, and more.
 But the comparison falls short in encompassing their role in today’s modern software environment.
 SREs cover more responsibilities than operations and infrastructure.
 And though they may have a background in system administration, they also bring software development skills to the role.

 SREs combine all these skills and ensure that complex distributed systems run smoothly.

 Read further to find out what SREs are, in practice, and how they accomplish this through the responsibilities they fulfill.

 What Is A Site Reliability Engineer?

-Originally, the concept of site reliability engineering was first introduced by a book of the same name, written by a team of engineers from Google.
+Originally, the concept of site reliability engineering was introduced by a book of the same name, written by a team of engineers from Google.
 The book provides a great in-depth look at site reliability engineering.
-However, today we want to stick to an overview.
-So let’s look at a simple definition first.
+However, today we want to stick to a simple definition.

 Wikipedia defines site reliability engineering like this: